 Once in the park, be sure to plan out your path so you make sure that you get to see all of the amazing sites.
 There are multiple routes that will accommodate all time schedule and fitness levels.
 Aside from the above, make sure to bring your camera and tripod to catch some stunning pictures of what could be land from a fairytale!
 Here are some things you need to know to explore Plitvice Lakes.

 Croatia is such a beautiful country to explore.
-Are there any day trips you would recommend?
+Are there any day trips from Dubrovnik you would recommend?